LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

 a larger string than the source.

-These methods can be used in concert with the `serialize` method which creates a string representation of a type that implements `trait_serializable`, and the `serialization_reader->read` method which returns the original value based on a string representation.
+These methods can be used in concert with the `serialize` method which creates a string representation of a type that implements :trait:`trait_serializable`, and the `serialization_reader->read` method which returns the original value based on a string representation.

 Compress and Decompress a String